jesusdaniel/netrandomforest/README.md

 # netRandomForest

-Original code written by Tiffany Chang and helper functions (`r ase`, `r cluster_testing`, `r clustering_vertices`, etc.) by Jesús Daniel Arroyo Relión.
+Original code written by Tiffany Chang and helper functions (`ase`, `cluster_testing`, `clustering_vertices`, etc.) by Jesús Daniel Arroyo Relión.
 Real data for testing the netRandomForest functions retrieved from "Network classification with applications to brain connectomics" https://arxiv.org/abs/1701.08140

 # R Code

 The netRandomForest package implements spectral clustering in two different ways (outside of all trees and within each tree) for the standard random forest model.
-More details within the help files (e.g. `r ?nrf1_training`).
+More details within the help files (e.g. `?nrf1_training`).

 # Installation